 I’m one of those people that are madly in love with fall.
-While it’s not quite autumn yet, I know that pumpkin spice lattes from Starbucks come back August 28 this year.
-That’s great news to many people, but their syrup has dairy in it, so it’s not for me.
-I’m giving you my new Instant Pot Vegan Pumpkin Spice Syrup Recipe so you, like me, can make your own at home.
+Many people love pumpkin spice lattes from Starbucks, but their syrup has dairy in it, so it’s not for me.
+I’m giving you my new Instant Pot Vegan Pumpkin Spice Syrup Recipe so you can make your own at home.

 Did You Know That All Pumpkin Spice Syrups Aren’t Dairy-free?